gn0mesort/gn0mesort.github.io/blog/posts/offtrack.md

 The final step is output.
 The output for this is about what you'd expect.
 You get the input string.
 If there is an error a line of `~` characters are printed followed by a `^` indicating where the error is.
 The program will also return an error code if there was an error.
 If you can't tell something is wrong from all that I'm not sure what to do 😝.

 Anyways that's about all for the last couple weeks.
 Hopefully I'll have more soon but I don't necessarily think I should commit to a weekly schedule (I end up having very little to say).
 I felt pretty guilty to miss writing too.
 Even when I don't write I'm always thinking of you, wherever you are.
-As always I hope you're alright out there 🙇<p class="center"><a href="/blog/posts/offtrack.html">[permalink]</a></p></div>
+As always I hope you're alright out there 🙇